-Automation is fun, even when its simple.
-I try to automate as much as I can in my professional and personal life, if it makes sense.
+Automation is fun, even when it's simple.
+If it makes sense, I try to automate as much as possible in my professional and personal life.
 Even if it saves you five minutes in a work day, that's over 1.5 hours of time you get back every month.
-So in this case, automating the build and publish of the few nuget packages I maintain will allow me to spend that captured time somewhere else.
-Granted the return of the initial investment needs to make sense as well.
-Unless your like me and often just do things to learn them, then it's time well spent regardless.
+So, in this case, automating the build and publishing of the few NuGet packages I maintain will allow me to spend that captured time somewhere else.
+Granted, the return on the initial investment needs to make sense.
+If you're like me and often do things to learn them, then it's time well spent regardless.

 npm install.
-This will also keep you from committing the node_modules directory, which, just like with the nuget packages directory, is generally not something you want to do.
+This will also keep you from committing the node_modules directory, which, like with the NuGet packages directory, is generally not something you want to do.